 List three ways, if you intend people to use either one based upon their preference.
 However, remember that less may be more.
 If you have four telephone numbers, I do wonder about the efficiency of your system.

-Take into consideration your customers' communication styles and needs when selecting contact details.
+Take into consideration the ways your customers communicate when selecting contact details.

 (4.)
 Include content that sets you apart